Rental Guides · Last updated 2 June 2026

 How Do Spanish Room Rental Contracts Work?

-This is where a lot of people end up in grey areas, so it's worth understanding the basics before you sign anything or agree verbally to move in somewhere.
+This is where a lot of people end up in grey areas, so it is worth understanding the basics before you sign anything or agree verbally to move in somewhere.

 The contrato de arrendamiento de habitación

 Spanish law recognises room-only rental contracts (contrato de arrendamiento de habitación) as a distinct type of agreement, separate from renting an entire flat.
-These are governed by the Civil Code rather than the Ley de Arrendamientos Urbanos (LAU), which is the main tenant protection law for full flat rentals.
-This matters because it means some of the stronger protections that apply to full flat tenancies do not automatically apply to room rentals.
+These are governed by the Civil Code rather than the Ley de Arrendamientos Urbanos (LAU), which is the main tenant protection statute for full flat rentals.
+This matters because some of the stronger protections that apply to full tenancies do not automatically apply to room rentals.

 A proper written room rental contract should include: